PM Competitive Strategy: Health Care Monopolies

 Sutter countered saying “healthy competition and choice exists across Northern California” for consumers seeking medical care.
 It also said its charges for an inpatient stay are lower than what other nearby hospitals charge.

-Punitively high out-of-network charges
+Punitively high out-of-network charges - indirect lowering of costs

 All our Network or Nothing